Prof. Dibyendu Das

 Granular gases

-Sudhir N. Pathak, Zahera Jabeen, Dibyendu Das and R. Rajesh,
+Sudhir N. Pathak, Zahera Jabeen, Dibyendu Das, R. Rajesh,

 Phys.
 Rev. Lett.
 112 , 038001 (2014)